Anish935/Anish_Portfolio/README.md

 ## 1. FIFA 21

+### Mission

+The FIFA 21 analysis project employs Python, pandas for data manipulation, and Plotly for advanced visualization, meticulously dissecting player statistics to uncover strategic insights, revealing pivotal trends in attributes, demographics, and values in the virtual football realm.

 ### Cleaning and Organising Data Set

 The FIFA 21 dataset contains a wide range of information about players including their names, nationalities, positions, team affiliations, and various skill ratings.
 To prepare this dataset for analysis we should consider the following steps: